 Adrenal androgen synthesis inhibitors block testosterone production from the adrenal glands.
 More recently, new agents in this class of drugs have been developed and are also considered in individuals who have failed first-line ADT.

-The use of chemotherapy in metastatic prostate cancer is able to relieve symptoms of prostate cancer, and can prolong life.
+The use of chemotherapy in metastatic prostate cancer (Stage 4 prostate cancer) is able to relieve symptoms of prostate cancer, and can prolong life.
 It is usually used in the setting of castration-resistant prostate cancer.

 Chemotherapy drugs may damage the DNA of the cancer cells or disrupt the cells ability to divide.
 These effects can cause cells to die.
 Active chemotherapy drugs for the treatment of prostate cancer today include taxane drugs.
-Although traditionally recommended for men with castrate-resistant prostate cancer, the NCCN has also recommended the use of taxane in combination with ADT and EBRT in men with high- and very-high-risk localized prostate cancer.
+Although traditionally recommended for men with castrate-resistant prostate cancer, the NCCN has also recommended the combination usage of chemotherapy and hormone therapy (use of taxane in combination with ADT) and EBRT in men with high- and very-high-risk localized prostate cancer.

 Radiation therapy is a potentially curative treatment that uses radiation to kill cancer cells.
 External beam therapy (EBRT) is appropriate for men who are candidates for radical prostatectomy but do not wish to undergo the surgery or who are not ideal surgical candidates.